JauhisPitsa/Atomic/README.md

-Just a repo to install atom on rdp
+Just a repo to install atomic on rdp